aws-samples/amazon-sagemaker-h2o-blog/README.md

 # amazon-sagemaker-h2o-blog
-> Code and resources for the [Train and Serve H2O Models using Amazon Sagemaker]() AWS ML Blog Post.
+> Code and resources for the [Training and serving H2O Models using Amazon Sagemaker](https://aws.amazon.com/blogs/machine-learning/training-and-serving-h2o-models-using-amazon-sagemaker/) AWS ML Blog Post.
 It explains how to build an end-to-end solution to train and deploy H2O ML Framework workloads using Amazon Sagemaker.

 ## 📋 Table of content